top of page

 The Google Analytics 4 "Set up data stream" overlay showing the enhanced measurement options

 04. Still under Enhanced Measurement, click the cog icon to access advanced settings for the Page View event.
-Here you’ll find the option to disable “page changes based on browser history events.”
-It’s important that you deselect this if your site is a single-page application.
-Without getting too technical, this refers to a website that doesn’t reload the page during the user’s journey.
-Wix sites, for example, are like this, so Wix site owners will need to untick the box.
+Here you’ll find the option to track“page changes based on browser history events.”
+Without getting too technical, this option is to help Google Analytics 4 work with single-page applications (websites that don’t reload the page during the user’s journey).
+However, with some platforms, such as Wix, this option can cause duplicate pageviews.
+So Wix site owners will need to untick the box.

 Advanced settings for the page view event showing the option "Page changes based on browser history events"